anhtrvn/personal-portfolio/README.md

 ## 📚 Learning Journey

-<p>This project started with the goal of mastering React, but along the way, I gained valuable insights and skills:</p>
+This project started with the goal of mastering React, but along the way, I gained valuable insights and skills:

 - <strong>Exploring React:</strong> Gained hands-on experience with React by building components and managing state.
 - <strong>Integrating TypeScript:</strong> Leveraged TypeScript to improve code quality and maintainability through type safety.